niyorn/performance-matters-bootstrap/README.md

 # Performance matters
 This project serve as a testing ground for different optimalisation technique.
 Each technique has their own branch where the technique is applied to the project to see if there's a increase in performance.
-The master contain all of the technique combined.
+The master branche contain all of the technique combined.

 The documentation for each technique can be found in the __AUDIT.md__ file.